GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 is set to double the resolution rate-limiter, so it takes three users (with a common SSN) to trigger the SSN rate limit.

-Choose a bogus SSN (one that does not begin with 900 or 666).
+Choose an SSN that does not begin with 900 or 666.
 Create a new user, and attempt identity verification with the user.
 The verify info step will fail with this SSN.
 Repeat until rate limited.
 (At this point, you are rate limited by the resolution rate limiter,